 +

 We do encourage active sailing members who will join in + and participate in the club.
 If you live in London, and fancy a convenient place to base your boat, pay us a visit.

 +

 {{Portal/ContainerClose}} {{Portal/ContainerClose}}

-br/>

-Line 46: Line 58:
+46: Line 58:

 {{Portal/CellClose}} {{Portal/CellClose}}

 {{Portal/ContainerClose}} {{Portal/ContainerClose}}

 ==Race Rules==

 ==Handicap System== ==Handicap System==

-The club uses the [[http://www.byronsoftware.org/boats/ Byron handicap system]].
-The system is based on measurements taken from thousands of yachts along with race data - which is used to calculate a boats theoretical hull speed and a handicap which adjusts race finishes.
-The club uses the [http://www.byronsoftware.org/boats/ Byron handicap system].
-The system is based on measurements taken from thousands of yachts along with race data - which is used to calculate a boats theoretical hull speed and a handicap which adjusts race finishes.
+e 54: Line 64:

 The Byron James website includes data for most yacht classes - but they also provide a calculator that works with the specific data from any particular boat.
+It is the responsability of the yacht owner to apply for a BJ handicap certiticate and you must re-apply f significant changes are made to the boat, such as adding a spinnaker.
+The Byron James website includes data for most yacht classes - be they also provide a calculator that works with the specific data from any particular boat.
 It is the responsability of the yacht owner to apply for a BJ handicap certiticate and you must re-apply if significant changes are made to the boat, such as adding a spinnaker.
-The Byron James website includes data for most yacht classes - but they also provide a calculator that works with the specific data from any particular boat.
-It is the responsability of the yacht owner to apply for a BJ handicap certiticate and you must re-apply if significant changes are made to the boat, such as adding a spinnaker.

-The certificate should normally be renewed every three years and submitted to the captain of the cruiser fleet who will make sure these are used to handicap races. [[Media:ByronHandicaps 2021.xlsx Current handicap data + for the fleet]] ([[:File:ByronHandicaps_2021.xlsx view history]])
+The certificate should normally be renewed every three years and submitted to the captain of the cruiser fleet who will make sure these are used to handicap races. [[Media:ByronHandicaps 2021.xlsx Current handicap data for the fleet]] ([[:File:ByronHandicaps_2021.xlsx view history]])

 +

 + ==The East Coast Cruise==

 The East Coast Cruise is an annual institution at GYC - a popular and enjoyable week long cruise in company to the Thames Estuary and beyond.
 Destinations migh include the Swale, Blackwater Orwell and Deben.
 Occassionally the cruise has taken the fleet even further afield, but sticks to a passage plan matched to the capability of the boats, skippers and crew taking part.

 +

 In recent years the itinery has included a mid week rest with hospitality from the Royal Harwich Yacht Club just upstream from Pin Mill on the Orwell.
-The estuary

-+ can be testing in strong winds but with careful passage planning and making best use of the tides we get there.
-Our changeable weather means plans for the week often have to change mid week to suit - but that's part of the pleasure. + The cruise is an ideal way for those less confident in sailing further than the Thames itself to gain experience and benefit from the support of other club members and the fleet. ===Current handicap data for the fleet=== + Individual skippers are responsible for their own passage plans and crews - but the overall itinerary, optimum start and expected arrival times are prepared by a voluntary organising committee before hand. - [[Media:ByronHandicaps.xlsx Download Spreadsheet]] ([[: File:ByronHandicaps.xlsx view history]]) ==East Coast Cruise== - The club organises an annual East Coast cruise, which is a one week cruise for members boats round to the ports and estuaries of the Essex coast.
+The estuary crossings are usually the longest day's sail of the week ar can be testing in strong winds but with careful passage planning and making best use of the tides we get there.
+Our changeable weather means plans for the week often have to change mid week to suit - but that's part of the pleasure.

++ + The cruise is an ideal way for those less confident in sailing further than the Thames itself to gain experience and benefit from the support of other club members and the fleet. - ===Current handicap data for the fleet=== + Individual skippers are responsible for their own passage plans and crews - but the overall itinerary, optimum start and expected arrival times are prepared by a voluntary organising committee before hand. - [[Media:ByronHandicaps.xlsx Download Spreadsheet]] ([[: File:ByronHandicaps.xlsx view history]]) ==East Coast Cruise== - The club organises an annual East Coast cruise, which is a one week cruise for members boats round to the ports and estuaries of the Essex coast.
 NOAUTHORS NOAUTHORS